 1. Virtual training.
 Offer hands-on training via an online platform that workers can access remotely on their own time.

 2. Microlearning.
-Upskilling doesn’t have to mean months-long courses and new certifications.
+Upskilling team members doesn’t have to mean months-long courses and new certifications.
 It can be done gradually through microlearning.

 3. Mentoring.
-Pair up team members through mentoring arrangements or offer job shadowing opportunities.
+Pair up employees in mentoring arrangements or offer job shadowing opportunities.

 4. P2P learning.
 Peer-to-peer (P2P) learning is informal, and takes many forms, including employee-led workshops and team projects.

 5. Providing financial aid.
-If you know your finance team will eventually require certification or in-depth study of a new subject, consider offering tuition reimbursement or assistance.
+If you know your team members will eventually require certification or in-depth study of a new subject, consider offering tuition reimbursement or assistance.

 Don’t forget about soft skills

-Most employers interviewed for the Jobs and AI Anxiety report said that soft skills will be the most valuable skills in the workplace of the future.
+Recent research by our company on the future of work found that many employers see soft skills as the most valuable skills in the future workplace.
 After all, machines can’t replicate everything — especially uniquely human qualities like the ability to show empathy.

-The report also predicts that future workplaces will be highly collaborative, and that many businesses will expand their use of remote teams.
+Future workplaces are likely to be highly collaborative, with many businesses continuing to expand their use of hybrid and remote teams.
 That means excellent communication skills will be even more important than they are today.
-So, try to connect your team members with professional development options that will help them to build and master abilities such as written and verbal communication, emotional intelligence, and leadership.
+So, when upskilling team members, make sure to connect them with professional development options that will help them build and master abilities such as written and verbal communication, emotional intelligence, and leadership.

-Upskilling your team is just as important to your company’s long-term competitiveness as is investing in new technologies.
+Upskilling is, in many ways, just as important to your company’s long-term competitiveness as is investing in new technologies.
 Upskilling can also enhance staff retention, if you do it well.
 Don’t make your employees come to you first.
 Approach them and explain the digital journey your organization is embarking on — or plans to pursue soon — and the role they can play in it.
-Proactively encouraging your team to consider professional development around new technologies shows you are invested in their success — and support their efforts to future-proof their careers.
+Proactively encouraging your team to consider professional development around new technologies shows you’re invested in their success and support their efforts to future-proof their careers.